-Former Virginia Tech long snapper and receiver Shane Beamer is in his fourth season on the Hokies’ coaching staff as the associate head coach and running backs coach after spending four seasons at the University of South Carolina.
+Former Virginia Tech receiver and long snapper Shane Beamer is in his fifth season on the Hokies’ coaching staff as the associate head coach and running backs coach after spending four seasons at the University of South Carolina.

 |2000||Georgia Tech (graduate assistant)|

 |2001-03||Tennessee (graduate assistant)|